Big-Fig/Fediverse.app/README.md

 #### Firebase

-To use Firebase service you should generate files from your Firebase project page and put it the project.
+To use Firebase service you should generate files from your Firebase project page and put them in the project.

 Don't forget to enable it in `.env` file